sFlow vs. NetFlow: A Network Observability Face-Off

 • Routers: High-performance routers can use sFlow to provide a sample-based view of the traffic flows, which helps in maintaining performance while still monitoring the network.

-• Firewalls: Similar to routers and switches, some firewalls also support sFlow to facilitate real-time traffic analysis and security monitoring.
+• Firewalls: Similar to routers and switches, some firewalls also support sFlow to facilitate real-time traffic analysis.

 • Hosts: Servers and even some workstations can run sFlow agents that report traffic statistics.
 This is useful for monitoring traffic that enters and leaves these devices, as well as for internal traffic analysis.